General Distribution Requirement

 Art History Emphasis Plan

-The senior capstone requirement for the art history emphasis plan is satisfied by the ART 487 - Art History Methodology Seminar during which students write their 25-30 page research paper and public oral presentation at the end of the academic year.
+The senior capstone requirement for the art history emphasis plan is satisfied by completing two courses: a 2-credit independent study (ART 612, fall semester of senior year), and ART 487 - Art History Methodology Seminar (spring semester of senior year), during which students write their 25-30 page research paper and present a public oral presentation at the end of the academic year.

 A minor in art includes two areas of emphasis, studio art or art history, each requiring six courses distributed as follows: